kubeflow/website/content/docs/components/metadata.md

 ## Using the Metadata SDK to record metadata

 The Metadata project publishes a
-Python SDK([source](https://github.com/kubeflow/metadata/tree/master/sdk/python), [API reference](https://kubeflow-metadata.readthedocs.io/en/latest/)) that you can use to record your metadata.
+Python SDK ([API reference](https://kubeflow-metadata.readthedocs.io/en/latest/), [source](https://github.com/kubeflow/metadata/tree/master/sdk/python)) that you can use to record your metadata.

 Run the following command to install the Metadata SDK: